 It costs £2500 / $3300.
 It weighs a little over 7kg in total, and the frame alone is well under a kilo.
 It has some of the best shifting kit on the market, and if you gave it to a pro, they could go win a race on it tomorrow without changing anything at all.
 Here's the new car you can buy for that much money…

 Just kidding!
 There isn't one.
-You could have this though.
+You could have an 11-year old Peugeot hatchback though.
 Hey, it seats five times as many people as the Scott...The point is, this kind of money buys you an amazing bike, and a distinctly average (or quite old) car.
-Even spending less than half that amount on a bike gives you some fantastic options, and the best cyclists in the world compete atop machines that cost less than a modest family hatchback.
+Even spending less than half that amount on a bike gives you some fantastic options, and the best cyclists in the world compete atop machines that cost less than a modest family automobile.